daryl-cecile/darylcecile.net/notes_markdown/moving-out-notts.md

 [beyond recognition](https://newforestersnottingham.co.uk/).
 I needed space to stretch.
 London was the ideal next candidate having grown up there and having family based there.
 I just needed one more reason to make the life-changing move.

-Earlier this year, my partner got a job in London; this was the perfect opportunity to make the move - and so the wheels were put in motion.
+Last week, my partner started a new job in London; this was the perfect opportunity to make the move - and so the wheels were put in motion.
 I spoke to work and got the green light to transfer to their london office, and then announced to my closest and dearest friends and family.
 I don't know what awaits, but I can truly say that I am ready for the next chapter of this adventure, and I'm excited to share my learnings and experiences in London.
 This isn't the last Notts will see of me; I will return to visit regularly. 🫶🏽